EndPointCorp/end-point-blog/2015/09/24/pgbouncer-user-and-database-poolmode.html.md

 postgres@scw-56578065:~/pgbouncer$ ./autogen.sh
 ```

-The autogen.sh script fails rather quickly with an error about libtool—which is to be expected,
+The autogen.sh script fails rather quickly with an error about libtool—​which is to be expected,
 as PgBouncer comes with a small list of required packages in order to build it.
 Because monkeying
 around with all those prerequisites can get tiresome, apt-get provides an option called “build-dep”
 that (in theory!) allows you to download everything needed to build a specific package.
 Before doing